vaclisinc/jyCanvas/README.md

 jyCanvas is an interactive web-based canvas application that allows users to express their creativity through digital drawing.
 This project was developed as part of the Software Studio 2024 Spring course.

 [![jyCanvas demo](https://raw.githubusercontent.com/vaclisinc/jyCanvas/374d19d9804cdb3e28c68334d945144e3f72eae6/demo%20video.gif)](https://www.youtube.com/watch?v=Z0ijTxW7lBY)
-*Click on the GIF to see full demo video*

 ## Features